- When Can Babies Start Eating Yoghurt?

-- Why Plain and Unsweetened Yogurt is Better for Infants?
+- Why Plain and Unsweetened Yoghurt Is Better for Infants?

-- How can you Make Plain Yogurt Taste Better?
+- How Can You Make Plain Yoghurt Taste Better?

-- Why is Cow’s Milk Not Recommended for Babies, but Yogurt is?
+- Why Is Cow’s Milk Not Recommended for Babies, But Yoghurt is?

-- Measures to Take while Giving Yogurt to Infants
+- Measures to Take While Giving Yoghurt to Infants

 Last Updated on

-Yogurt is amongst the first few food items that can be given to babies.
-Though mostly curd is made from cow’s milk, it can also be made from buffalo, goat or camel milk.
+Yoghurt is amongst the first few food items that can be given to babies.
+Though mostly it is made from cow’s milk, it can also be made from buffalo, goat or camel milk.
 It has immense health benefits for your baby.
 Here we shall discuss how you may include this superfood in your baby’s diet and avail maximum health benefits from it.

-Many paediatricians feel that yogurt can be given to a baby at around seven to eight months of age.
-On the other hand, some paediatricians feel that yogurt is an ideal first solid food for your baby and can be started at around six months of age.
-It is recommended that you opt for a full-fat version of yogurt because a baby needs fat for proper growth and development.
+Many paediatricians feel that yoghurt can be given to a baby at around seven to eight months of age.
+On the other hand, some paediatricians feel that yoghurt is an ideal first solid food for your baby and can be started at around six months of age.
+It is recommended that you opt for a full-fat version of yoghurt because a baby needs fat for proper growth and development.

-Many first-time mommies may wonder, is yogurt good for babies?
+Many first-time mommies may wonder, is yoghurt good for babies?
 The answer is yes.
 Some of the benefits of yoghurt for babies are discussed below: